 Our organization’s story began after the tragedy of the September 11, 2001 terrorist attacks, when our Founder, Andy Pujol, volunteered in the search and rescue side-by-side with our heroic first responders.
 Witnessing the horrors around him, Pujol made a pledge that day to serve the country he loved, and to help the brave men and women who fought to defend our freedom in the aftermath of those attacks to present day.

 Soon after, Building Homes for Heroes was born with the hope of gifting a single home to a single veteran.
-Thirteen years later, thanks to the help of tireless volunteers, supporters and generous corporations, the dream has grown to 225 homes gifted to our nation’s injured veterans by the end of 2019, and nearly one home gifted every 11 days, on average.
+Thirteen years later, thanks to the help of tireless volunteers, supporters and generous corporations, the dream has grown to more than 255 homes gifted to our nation’s injured veterans by the end of 2020, and nearly one home gifted every 11 days, on average.